chauff/cse1500-web-transcripts/Assignment-1.md

 Hello World!
 <carriage return>
 ```

+*Reminder: [Carriage return](https://developer.mozilla.org/en-US/docs/Glossary/CRLF) in the code snippets indicates when an empty line is expected.
+Press `<Enter>` to add it.*

 With this code, we have modified the resource accessible at `/put` to now hold the string `Hello World!`.
 The server sends back in the response the data just uploaded -­ the response is of content-­type JSON; we are interested in the `data` field, which should contain `Hello World!` if everything worked correctly.
 Try it for yourself!